reporter and video journalist

-My efforts to find my calling in life culminated in an 8000-mile journey from my hometown of Nashik, India to the Bay Area.
+My efforts to find my calling in life culminated in an 8000-mile journey from my hometown of Nashik, India, to the Bay Area in 2021.

 After specializing in Environmental Studies and Economics at college, I was on track for a career in social science research, but writing happened.
-Through journalism, I could combine my love for storytelling with my interests in current affairs, travel, cultural history, technology and music.
+Through journalism, I could combine my love for storytelling with my innate curiosity about the world.

-After working as a freelance environmental and sports journalist for two years, and a full-time travel writer for three years, I arrived in the Bay Area to study documentary film-making at the UC Berkeley Graduate School of Journalism.
+After working as a freelance journalist for two years and a full-time travel writer for three years, I moved to the Bay Area in 2021 to study journalism and documentary filmmaking at the UC Berkeley Graduate School of Journalism.

 In the four years since, I have produced documentaries about the history of foraging in the U.S. and the rise of video disinformation, profiled a self-described hustler from North Oakland, and produced contemplative pieces on migration in India, the early days of AI-generated art and bread (yes, bread).